Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/intermediate.rst

 Tips & Tricks
 *************

-- Caching: Panel provides the easy to use ``pn.state.cache`` memory based, ``dict`` caching.
+* Caching: Panel provides the easy to use ``pn.state.cache`` memory based, ``dict`` caching.
 If you are looking for something persistent try `DiskCache <https://grantjenks.com/docs/diskcache/>`_ its really powerful and simple to use.
 You can use it to communicate large amounts of data between the components and frontend(s).

-- Notifications: Panel provides easy to use `notifications <https://blog.holoviz.org/panel_0.13.0.html#Notifications>`_.
+* Notifications: Panel provides easy to use `notifications <https://blog.holoviz.org/panel_0.13.0.html#Notifications>`_.
 You can for example use them to provide notifications about runs starting or ending.

-- Tabulator Table: Panel provides the `Tabulator table <https://blog.holoviz.org/panel_0.13.0.html#Expandable-rows>`_ which features expandable rows.
+* Tabulator Table: Panel provides the `Tabulator table <https://blog.holoviz.org/panel_0.13.0.html#Expandable-rows>`_ which features expandable rows.
 The table is useful to provide for example an overview of you runs.
 But you can dig into the details by clicking and expanding the row.

-- Task Scheduling: Panel provides easy to use `task scheduling <https://blog.holoviz.org/panel_0.13.0.html#Task-scheduling>`_.
+* Task Scheduling: Panel provides easy to use `task scheduling <https://blog.holoviz.org/panel_0.13.0.html#Task-scheduling>`_.
 You can use this to for example read and display files created by your components on a scheduled basis.

-- Terminal: Panel provides the `Xterm.js terminal <https://panel.holoviz.org/reference/widgets/Terminal.html>`_ which can be used to display live logs from your components and allow you to provide a terminal interface to your component.
+* Terminal: Panel provides the `Xterm.js terminal <https://panel.holoviz.org/reference/widgets/Terminal.html>`_ which can be used to display live logs from your components and allow you to provide a terminal interface to your component.

 .. figure:: https://pl-flash-data.s3.amazonaws.com/assets_lightning/docs/images/frontend/panel/panel-lightning-github-runner.gif
    :alt: Panel Lightning App running models on github

-   Panel Lightning App running models on github
+   Panel Lightning App running models on GitHub

 ----